A Typical Daly in the Life of a Car Salesman

 - The sales manager calls you weak because you can’t close your customer and embarrasses you in front of your peers.

-- The manager catches your customer on the way out the door, says the exact same thing you did, and now magically agrees to buy the car (happens all the time).
+- The manager catches your customer on the way out the door, says the same thing you did, and now magically agrees to buy the car (which happens all the time).